 I’m a person who wants to do everything, and I think that having access to so many things has been really important to me.

-The sky is the limit for senior Aysha Zackria, an NSU University School "lifer" who has cultivated various passions while demonstrating a true love for learning during her 14 years at USchool.
+The sky is the limit for senior Aysha Zackria, an NSU University School "lifer" and National Merit Finalist who has cultivated various passions while demonstrating a true love for learning during her 14 years at USchool.
 She is mindful and enthusiastic about seizing every opportunity that is presented to her because she knows she can handle doing so.
 "I'm a person who wants to do everything, and I think that having access to so many things has been really important to me," Zackria said.
 "USchool is the land of opportunity; there's so much to do here."

 Zackria plays an active role in the Writing Fellows club and currently serves as its program coordinator, using her strength as a writer to help fellows improve their tutoring skills.
 Through this club, Zackria helped submit a research grant proposal centered on rubric-based peer tutoring to create a more purposeful approach for tutors and provide them with a structured end goal for their students.
 Zackria's penchant for English also manifests in her position as co-editor-in-chief of the Literary Magazine and as the president of the Book Club.
 As president, she plans on starting a prison book collective, which would involve loaning or donating books collected in drives to people in prison.
 Her involvement with the Book Club has allowed her to work closely with its sponsor – Upper School English teacher, Ms. Ann Sellers.
 Zackria regards Sellers as one of her role models who has challenged her to focus on the development of unique ideas as opposed to the nuances of writing and grammar.
 "If you can improve the way you think, you improve the way you live," Zackria said.